Science in Service of Society

 At the Icahn School of Medicine at Mount Sinai (ISMMS), we are passionately committed to science in service of society, both locally and abroad.
 Our students embrace this value, immersing themselves in communities near and far, in developing nations and underserved U.S. communities, by founding and participating in a wide variety of activities, from biomedical research to human rights and social justice.

 As an ISMMS student, opportunities abound for you to get involved in global health.
-The Mount Sinai Global Health Training Center offers extensive educational programming for those who wish to make a difference near and far, as so many of our students do every day.
+The Ramon Murphy, MD Program for Global Health Education offers extensive educational programming for those who wish to make a difference near and far, as so many of our students do every day.